Skip to content

 Architecture

-The project follows a modular, database-agnostic design:
+The project follows a modular, database-agnostic design with enhanced type support and performance optimizations:

 At Startup (Schema Generation & Wiring):